onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

 ```
 If the configurations was inited successfully, there should be a output like following
 🎉 Done!
 You successfully initialize your environment .
-Next step is to signup/login is you already haven't.
+Next step is to signup/login if you already haven't.
 For more information, read our documentation at https://www.onqlave.com/docs
 ```

 ## **Explore the help for each command**